actions/stale/README.md

 Useful to override [days-before-stale](#days-before-stale) but only for the idle number of days before marking the issues as stale.

+If set to `-1` together with [days-before-issue-close](#days-before-issue-close) set to `-1`, the action will use the pull requests API exclusively to fetch items, avoiding the need for any `issues` permission in the workflow.

 Default value: unset

 #### days-before-pr-stale